-8. Discussion and comments on Review Outreach Approach
+8. Discussion and Input Review Outreach Approach

 Joan Chaplick discussed the revised outreach approach.
-She said that the recommendation is to reduce the number of community workshops from 12 to four, develop an Outreach Toolkit (a short version and a detailed version) for use by CAWG and TAWG members and other community groups to collect feedback.
+She said that the recommendation is to reduce the number of community workshops from 12 to four, develop an Outreach Toolkit (a short version and a detail version) for use by CAWG and TAWG members and other community groups to collect feedback, and begin outreach at the January 20, 2011, Central County Transportation Forum.
+The outreach activities will take place from January 20, 2011, through mid-March 2011.